 - Statement of Retained Earnings

 Public companies must also send these reports to shareholders in an Annual Report, just before the company's annual meeting to elect directors.
 The financial results for the period are of keen interest to shareholder owners, directors, officers, investors, competitors, industry analysts—and the firm's employees.
-They view these statements as the definitive report on the firm's:
+They view these statements as the definitive report for the company on:

-- Financial performance across the period.
-For financial performance, the primary focus is the Income statement.
+- The firm's financial performance across the period.
+For "financial performance," the primary focus is the Income statement.

-- Financial position at the end of the period.
-For financial position, the primary focus reports are the Balance Sheet, and The Statement of Changes in Financial Position.
+- The firm's financial position at the end of the period.
+For "financial position," the primary focus reports are the Balance Sheet and The Statement of Changes in Financial Position.

 - Ability to increase owner value.
 For owner value, the primary focus is the Statement of Retained earnings.
 This report shows how the firm's board of directors decides to distribute the period's earnings between shareholder dividends and retained earnings.

 Explaining Accounting Cycle in Context

 Sections below further define and illustrate accounting cycle concepts in the context of related terms such as the following: